About This Tool

 What happens if a user violates my terms of service?

 Your terms give you the legal right to take action, but you must follow your own stated procedures.
 Common responses include: (1) Warning the user and requesting compliance, (2) Temporarily suspending the account, (3) Permanently banning the user, or (4) Pursuing legal action if violations caused damages (e.g., hacking, IP theft).
-Document all violations with screenshots and logs—this evidence is crucial if the user disputes the termination or sues.
+Document all violations with screenshots and logs.
+This evidence is crucial if the user disputes the termination or sues.
 Your terms should explicitly state that you can terminate accounts "with or without cause" to preserve maximum flexibility.